Carlo Brandelli works as an artist, focusing especially on Sculpture and collaborative based work.

 2013 saw several glass works made in Murano as part of a ‘floating series’, all pieces were acquired by a private collection.
 In 2015 a second series entitled ‘Glass forms’ was also launched, a first experiment with found and left glass in Murano.

 Carlo’s installation Reflective 3 opened in June 2015 at the Medici Palazzo Florence, the installation was a coloured glass and mirror work commissioned by Pitti in Florence as the guest designer project for menswear.
-'Left Glass’ Carlo’s second sculptural glass solo show opened in Paris at RCM in January 2016 and at the newly opened applied arts gallery Piano Nobile in April 2016.
+'Left Glass’ Carlo’s second sculptural glass solo show opened in Paris at RCM in January 2016.

-Carlo is a regular contributor, commentator, and lecturer to the International Design scene, and his designs are represented in the permanent archive collections of several Design & Art Museums around the world including The Design Museum in London, Mode Museum in Antwerp, the MET in New York and MOMA New York.
+Carlo is a regular contributor, commentator, and lecturer to the International Design scene, lecturing particularly in Italy at design schools such as IED in Turin.
+His designs are represented in the permanent archive collections of several Design & Art Museums around the world including The Design Museum in London, Mode Museum in Antwerp, and the MET in New York.